About this reference page

 Temperature control in Scotland

 Temperature control in Scotland operates within a broader regulatory framework.
-The structure of temperature control for food businesses is explained in the temperature control hub.
-The legal status of individual figures — including which are statutory thresholds and which are guidance benchmarks — is examined in the Temperature Control publication.
+The structure of temperature control law for food businesses is covered in the Temperature Control hub.
+The legal status of individual figures, including which are statutory thresholds and which are guidance benchmarks, is examined in the Temperature Control publication.

 Is this page specific to Scotland?